-Regarding the quality of the water, five analysis have been carried out in 2021.
-The results of the compounds surveyed in the retention basin are reported in Table 5.13 and Table 5.14.
-The analysis showed an overall good quality of the water retained in the basin.
-Most of the values were below the threshold for being identifiable, especially looking at the halogenated volatile organic compounds, aromatic hydrocarbons and metal components.
+Regarding the quality of the water, eight analysis have been carried out during the monitoring period, five in 2021 and three in 2022.
+The results of the compounds surveyed in the retention basin are reported in Table 5.16 and Table 5.17.
+The results of the qualitative analysis showed an overall good quality of the water retained in the basin.
+Most of the compounds resulted below the threshold for being identifiable, especially looking at the halogenated volatile organic compounds, aromatic hydrocarbons and metal components.
 Looking at the values of enterococci, Escherichia coli and coliform bacteria it is possible to notice a trend that followed the temperature of the water.
-The higher concentration is observed in the survey of 15th July.
+The higher concentration is observed in the survey of 15th July 2021.

-Table 5.14: Results of the compounds investigated in the retention basin in 2021.
+Table 5.17: Results of the compounds investigated in the retention basin in 2021 and 2022.